dyedgreen/cqlite/README.md

 [![CI](https://github.com/dyedgreen/gqlite/actions/workflows/ci.yml/badge.svg)](https://github.com/dyedgreen/gqlite/actions/workflows/ci.yml)

-An embedded graph database implemented with Rust.
-Currently WIP/ DRAFT ...
+An embedded graph database implemented in Rust.
+This is currently a pre-release.
+It has not been extensively tested with 'real-world work-loads', and the file-format and API are not yet stabilized.

 ```rust
 use gqlite::Graph;